Scott Rogowsky: Later broadcasting career

 In March 2019, Rogowsky began co-hosting ChangeUp, a baseball program broadcast on the subscription video streaming network DAZN.
 A month later, it was confirmed that he had stopped hosting HQ Trivia due to an inability to organize a scheduling agreement around the two shows.
 ChangeUp was cancelled in July 2020.

 During the COVID-19 pandemic, Rogowsky hosted a livestreamed comedy show called "IsoLateNight" in which he interviewed other comedians in isolation.
 He sold some of his collection of vintage shirts to raise money for charities.
 Rogowsky was selected to host a web-based trivia game for the antacid brand TUMS during the broadcast of Super Bowl LVI.
 The show took place via the brand's Twitter account as the game was in progress.

 Vintage clothing sales

 Rogowsky started collecting and selling vintage clothing in 2003.
 He started an Instagram account called Quiz Daddy's Closet in 2019 and sold some items to raise money for charity.
 In January 2022, he opened a physical storefront, also called "Quiz Daddy’s Closet", in Santa Monica, California.
 After Jeopardy! host Alex Trebek died of pancreatic cancer, Rogowsky bought many of Trebek's garments, which he auctioned to raise funds for the Lustgarten Foundation for Pancreatic Cancer Research.

+Savvy

+In January 2026, Rogowsky started hosting the flagship show of TextSavvy, Savvy, an app and live version Wordle.